 In a market that is full of greenwashing and promises of sustainability based by little - if any - substantive action, few companies are delivering results in as effective a manner as Kering.
-The company, which is parent to Gucci, Balenciaga, Yves Saint Laurent, Stella McCartney, Bottega Veneta, and Puma, among others, is making strides - in more senses than one - to establish and adhere to protocols for more socially and environmentally sustainable business practices, as outlined in the Paris-based luxury conglomerate’s “Beyond Our Limits: 2012-2016 Sustainability Targets Final Report.”
+The Paris-based conglomerate, which is parent to Gucci, Balenciaga, Yves Saint Laurent, Stella McCartney, Bottega Veneta, and Puma, among others, is making strides - in more senses than one - to establish and adhere to protocols for more socially and environmentally sustainable business practices.

-Moreover, the François-Henri Pinault-chaired company has managed to find a balance between adopting a business model based on sustainability and keeping intact its image as a purveyor of luxury goods, two things that have often proven mutually exclusive.
+The François-Henri Pinault-chaired company has managed to find a remarkable balance between adopting a business model based on sustainability and keeping intact its image as a purveyor of luxury goods, two things that have often proven mutually exclusive.

 Certainly impressive are Kering’s actions on the sustainability front.
-Its “targets” – which are aimed at eradicating PVC and other harmful chemicals from all product lines, increasing traceability and sourcing from European Union-based production systems to enable the use of higher quality skins with a lower environmental footprint, offsetting CO2 emissions, and eliminating various types of waste from its supply chain – are ambitious and unlike those of nearly any other luxury company.
+As the group outlined in its “Beyond Our Limits: 2012-2016 Sustainability Targets Final Report," which it released in the spring of 2016, its “targets” – which are aimed at eradicating PVC and other harmful chemicals from all product lines, increasing traceability and sourcing from European Union-based production systems to enable the use of higher quality skins with a lower environmental footprint, offsetting CO2 emissions, and eliminating various types of waste from its supply chain – are ambitious and unlike those of nearly any other luxury company.

-Kering’s latest report, the final in a series of sustainability reports outlining its progress since 2012, details the goals the company has succeeded in reaching over the past four years.
-Quite notably, it also sheds light on those for which progress has been slower (for instance, Kering reports that it reached only 64% of its target to source 100% of its leather from sustainable sources) – something many companies tend to neatly gloss over to save face.
+Kering’s series of sustainability reports outlining its progress since 2012 detail the goals the company has succeeded in reaching between 2012 and 2016.
+Quite notably, it also shed light on those for which progress has been slower (for instance, Kering reports that it reached only 64 percent of its target to source 100 percent of its leather from sustainable sources) – something many companies tend to neatly gloss over to save face.

 In addition to the aforementioned targets, Kering’s report also notes its attention to auditing suppliers in a stringent manner.
 Since labor concerns are only occasionally linked to high fashion manufacturing – such as when Prada came under fire for allegedly subcontracting its bags to Chinese-run factories in Prato and Florence, which hosted over-worked, underpaid illegal immigrants – Kering likely has it relatively easy in this sense.